PaulRathore/Hello-World/README.md

 # Hello-World-
-Simple Python project to print Hello World
+Simple Python project using  commmands  which  print  the statement  "Hello World"